-#30 on The Funniest '90s Moviessee more on What About Bob?
+#17 on The Best Movies of 1991see more on What About Bob?

 Bradley Cooper's character has recently been released from a mental health facility after seeking treatment for bipolar disorder.
 His violent outbursts cause his ex-wife to put distance between them and he is so focused on getting her back, he won't give Jennifer Lawrence's character (who has depression) a chance.
 They are eventually brought together - and a majority of their problems are solved - when they agree to enter a dance competition.
 Because nothing solves mood swings like the mambo.

 In reality, since bipolar disorder can also be associated with anxiety and psychosis, it's important to get diagnosed and be treated with medication and psychotherapy, not learn to tango.